arm358/BoatBuddy/README.md

    - Example `[-75.778, 39.332]`

 ##### Adding depth soundings, buoys, or other data to the map for a different location:
-1. Navigate to https://charts.noaa.gov/ENCs/ENCS.shtml and download the charts that cover the area you need.
+1. Navigate to the <a href="https://charts.noaa.gov/ENCs/ENCS.shtml">ENC Data from NOAA</a> and download the charts that cover the area you need.
-   - Use the ENC chart locator tool (https://charts.noaa.gov/InteractiveCatalog/nrnc.shtml#mapTabs-2) to determine which charts you need.
+   - Use the <a href="https://charts.noaa.gov/InteractiveCatalog/nrnc.shtml#mapTabs-2">ENC chart locator tool</a> to determine which charts you need.
-2. Unzip the downloaded file and upload the spatial data file with file extension .000 to https://mygeodata.cloud/converter
+2. Unzip the downloaded file and upload the spatial data file with file extension .000 to <a href="https://mygeodata.cloud/converter">MyGeoData Cloud Converter</a>
-   - Example for `US3SC10M`: Spatial Data File would be located in `ENC_ROOT/US3SC10M/US3SC10M.000`
+   - Example for `US3SC10M` Spatial Data File would be located in `ENC_ROOT/US3SC10M/US3SC10M.000`
 3. Select the output format as GEOJSON and convert your data.
-4. Open the `geoconvert.py` file in `/boatbuddy/geojson_formatter/`.
+4. Open the `geoconverter.py` file in `/boatbuddy/geojson_formatter/`.
 Change the `output_name` to any value ending in .json and `input_name` to the file in which you would like to convert.
    - *NOTE* - you may have to change the for-loop dictionary keys to fit the data.
 It's currently set up to read the `SOUNDG.geojson` file but for other files it will be necessary to tweak.
    - To see a list of the Acronym -> Full Name mappings, visit http://www.s-57.com (for example, depth soundings are contained in the `SOUNDG.geojson` file)
    - This will convert the GEOJSON data to a slightly different format that is required for MapLibre to display.
 6. Save the output file to `/boatbuddy/core/static/core/`
 7. Open the `index.html` file at `/boatbuddy/core/templates/` and scroll to the MapLibre Javascript section (starting around line 185)
-8. Copy a "map.addSource" section up until the semicolon and add it to the list of other "map.addSource" sections.
+8. Copy a `map.addSource(...` section up until the semicolon and add it to the list of other `map.addSource(...` sections.
 9. Change the name to something unique and change the `"data":` property to refer to your new file
    ```
    map.addSource("US3SC10M_SOUNDG", {